 Down vs. Synthetic

-Down is super light weight and warm, it gets that warmth from the loft or "puffy" nature of the feathers.
+Down is super light weight and warm, and it gets that warmth from the loft or "puffy" nature of the feathers.
 Synthetic bags are a bit heavier, don't compress as well, but are great when the weather turns wet.

 The downside of down is that if it gets wet, the loft goes away along with your warmth.
 If you're only camping when it's nice out (which is most people), then down will work great.
 If, for some reason, you like camping in the rain or know you're at risk of soaking your bag, you'll want to find a bag that has a synthetic fill.